 [Heading inserted: No. 44 of 2022 s.
 16.]

 152ND.
-Member of the Police Force may make short-term exclusion order
+Police officer may make short-term exclusion order

-(1) A member of the Police Force may make an order prohibiting a person from entering or remaining in all protected entertainment precincts.
+(1) A police officer may make an order prohibiting a person from entering or remaining in all protected entertainment precincts.

-(2) The member of the Police Force must not make the order unless the member is satisfied, on reasonable grounds, that making the order is necessary because —
+(2) The police officer must not make the order unless the officer is satisfied, on reasonable grounds, that making the order is necessary because —

 (a) the person has behaved in an unlawful, anti-social, violent, disorderly, offensive, indecent or threatening way (whether or not the behaviour arose from, or was related to, the use of liquor); and